•What was the point of this activity?

 •Where do you see a student having difficulty with this?

-•Understanding why the egg will react a certain way to different liquids/substances
+Understanding why the egg will react a certain way to different liquids/substances.

 •What changes or extensions could you do to this activity?

-As the egg is placed into the vinegar, the vinegar’s acetic acid reacts the calcium from the eggshell.
+As the egg is placed into the vinegar, the vinegar’s acetic acid reacts to the calcium from the eggshell.
 The acid breaks down the eggshell to produce carbon dioxide, calcium, and water.
 Once the shell has broken down by the vinegar, bubbles of carbon dioxide are formed on top of the egg and released to the surface.
 Syrup comes from a high concentration of dissolved sugar molecules.
 The molecules are too big to pass through the semipermeable membrane of the egg.
 Water molecules pass through the membrane out into the syrup until each side has the same water molecules.
 The movement to the molecules results to a shrunken egg.
 After the egg is placed back into the water, the egg grew because the concentration of water molecules in the egg is higher than Syrup.
 The water molecules are moving into the egg, instead of out of the egg.
 Since the increase of water occurs, the egg expands.